What is Phase III Commercialization?

 When Should You Commercialize?

 Small businesses, and the acquisition programs interested in SBIR/STTR technology, should start planning for commercialization as soon as a Phase I contract is awarded.
 Given the timelines associated with the DoD budget development process, it is crucial to begin identifying Phase III funding with ample lead time.
 Early commercialization planning will also support the small business's ability to align its SBIR/STTR technology with acquisition program schedules and requirements.
+Statute defines commercialization as "the process of developing products, processes, technologies, or services; and the production and delivery (whether by the originating party or others) of products, processes, technologies, or services for sale to or use by the Federal Government or commercial markets."

 Phase III Conditions and Limits